iboisvert/ncpwsafe/README.md

 # ncpwsafe
-An ncurses terminal program that manages encrypted account password databases that are compatible with the V1 and V2 [Password Safe](https://www.pwsafe.org/) database formats.
+An ncurses terminal program that manages encrypted account password database files that are compatible with the V1 and V2 [Password Safe](https://www.pwsafe.org/) database formats.